bullmoose20/Plex-Stuff/README.md

 2. Review the paths in the file like the `sqlplex=` variable (around line 5) and the `docker cp` line (around line 40)
 3. Open a terminal session and navigate to that folder with the script and run: `chmod 755 pumpanddump.sh` to make it executable
 4. Run `./pumpanddump.sh plex` where `plex` is the name of your container

+## chk-video-codec

+This script will go through the current directory and 10 levels down (if needed) to determine which files have been converted to HEVC/H265 and those that have not been.

+### Usage
+1. Copy the script into /mnt/user/data/scripts/plex-scripts/chk-video-codec folder (or any other unraid scripts folder you use)
+2. Review the paths in the file like the `ffprobe_path=` variable
+3. Open a terminal session and navigate to that folder with the script and run: `chmod 755 chk-video-codec.sh` to make it executable
+4. Goto the media folder that you want to scan and run `/mnt/user/data/scripts/plex-scripts/chk-video-codec/chk-video-codec.sh`
+5. 3 log files will be created.
+Review them to see the results